Answer-Layer / Support-Workflow Test

 unknown

-Do not claim verified WooCommerce order, cart, refund, checkout, or customer-account behavior for either tool yet.
+Neither tool has verified WooCommerce order, cart, refund, checkout, or customer-account behavior in this comparison.

 Human handoff